miketimmerman/frontend-assignment/README.md

 # Assignment

-Please create a simple single page application using vanilla JS which contains an input field.
-When the user enters at least three characters into this input field you should display all flight information from `flights.json` where the destination matches the entered input.
+Please create a page that contains an input field.
+When the user enters *at least* three characters into this input field, you should display all flight information from the `flights.json` file where the destination matches the entered input.
+Do this by using vanilla Javascript.

 We think 4 hours should be enough to spend on this assignment.
 Please don't spend more than that unless you're having fun and want to show off :)

 ## Requirement:
-- Use webpack to build es5 output of your program.
+- Use Webpack to build an ES5 bundle of your program.
-- Make it look nice, we provided some internal sass files in the sass directory from our internal setup - you can read about these on [ http://takeoff.schiphol.nl/component/style-fundamentals ] (make sure webpack is also packaging these styles)
+- Make it look nice.
+Make sure Webpack also packages your styles.
+We have provided some internal SCSS files in the `/sass` directory from our internal setup.
+You can read about these on [http://takeoff.schiphol.nl/component/style-fundamentals](http://takeoff.schiphol.nl/component/style-fundamentals)
-- Your application should treat the contents of flights.json as the output of an API endpoint, it should load this via xhr and not require a page load when the user changes their input
+- Your application should treat the contents of `flights.json` as the output of an API endpoint.
+It should load this via xhr and should not require a page load when the user changes their input.

 ## Submission:
-- Create clone this repository locally.
-Then push it to your GitHub account and continue working from there.
-Once you have finished, please send us the URL of the repository you created.
+- Create a clone of this repository locally.
+Then push it to **your GitHub account** and continue working from there.
+Once you have finished, please send us the URL of the repository you have created.

 ### Some things to consider:
 - We like tested code